woochangkang/woochangkang.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Research"
-permalink: /publications/
+permalink: /research/
 author_profile: true
 ---

-Peer-reviewed Articles (in English)
+## Peer-reviewed Articles (in English)

+* Stuck in an Unequal Society: Wealth Inequality and Pessimistic Prospects on Future Social Mobility in South Korea.
+  * with Sunkyung Park
+  * *Social Forces*, Forthcoming
+*
+*

-Peer-reviewed Articles (in Korean)
+## Peer-reviewed Articles (in Korean)

+1.
+2.